BlitzOSProject/BlitzOSProject.github.io/questions/1/blitz_tools.md

 ### Organization of the Course Material

-You can download all resources use [this link](https://github.com/BlitzOSProject/BlitzOSProject.github.io/archive/main.zip), or use git clone:
+You can download all resources use [this link](https://github.com/BlitzOSProject/BlitzOSProject.github.io/archive/1403.zip), or use git clone:
 ```
 git clone https://github.com/BlitzOSProject/BlitzOSProject.github.io.git
 ```

 ### Step 3: Modify Your Search Path and Verify the Tools are Working

-Blitz tools are ready to use now.
-But you need to add them to your system search path in order to execute them in your terminal:
+Check out BlitzBin to find appropriate tools for you system.
+You can download them or you can clone the whole project to use them.
+Blitz tools are ready to use now but you need to add them to your system search path in order to execute them in your terminal:

 #### For Windows
 To add a folder containing .exe files to the PATH environment variable in Windows, follow these steps: